 Recognized as one of the most famous black artists for his outstanding portrait work in the 1920s.

-Born in Charleston, South Carolina, on March 14, 1882, he was one of the eight children whose father owned a funeral home.
+Born in Charleston, South Carolina, on March 14, 1882, he was one of eight children whose father owned funeral home.

 Being an African-American still had its disadvantages in Charleston as Edwin wasn’t allowed at many of Charleston’s cultural sites.

 After a brief study at the Avery Normal Institute and Atlanta University, he finally relocated to Boston.